-I have found that using nootropics instead of prescription drugs works for me, but I’m not everybody.
+I found that using nootropics instead of prescription drugs works better for me, but I’m not everybody.

 I know I sound like a broken record, but I would encourage you to keep in close contact with your doctor or another medical professional to find the best treatment strategy FOR YOU.

-The causes of ADHD and ADD can be more complex than simply a shortage of Norepinephrine and Dopamine, and you may have to experiment to find the right solution.
+The causes of ADHD and ADD can be more complex than simply a shortage of norepinephrine and dopamine.
+You may have to experiment to find the right solution.

-I have wanted to write this article since I started nootropicscoach.com, because ADHD and ADD can be very tricky to deal with, and most people do not understand how ADHD really works.
+I’ve wanted to write this article since I started nootropicscoach.com, because ADHD and ADD can be very tricky to deal with, and most people don’t understand how ADHD really works.

 The social, emotional, and economic effects of this disorder are potentially very far reaching.